Fulbright Scholar Program

-Twenty Geneseo faculty members have received Fulbright awards in the past 30 years.
+Twenty-four Geneseo faculty members have received Fulbright awards in the past 32 years.
 Many still teach at Geneseo and are willing to share their Fulbright experiences, along with tips about the process and the experience.

 Geneseo Fulbrighters, left to right: Associate Professor of German, Slavic and Humanities Cynthia Klima (Germany, Central Europe); Professor of Education Leigh O’Brien (Iceland), Professor of Sociology Steve Derné (India), Professor of Political Science Jeff Koch (China), Professor of Finance Anthony Gu (China); Assistant Professor of Structural Geology Scott Giorgis (Chile); Vice Provost Glenn Geiser-Getz (Russia) and Associate Professor of Geography Jennifer Rogalsky (Ghana).

 About the Program

 The Fulbright Scholar Program provides grants to support research or teaching in a participating country for a set duration of time; often the equivalent of one academic semester or a full academic year.